 A creditors' committee may be formed as a corporate body appointed by the judge and composed of a limited number of creditors.
+It has a central role in authorising the insolvency actions and in controlling the bankruptcy management acts carried out by the insolvency administrator.

-Usually, the creditor's committee is appointed in the declaration of insolvency and it may be composed of three or five members, with two alternated.
-The president of the creditors' committee will usually be the biggest creditor and the other members should be chosen so as to represent the different classes of creditors.
-At the creditors' general meeting changes to the composition of the creditors' committee might be proposed or the commission can be created, if it has not been appointed by the court.
-The creditors' committee has a central role in authorising the insolvency actions and in controlling the bankruptcy management carried out by the insolvency administrator.
+Usually, the creditor's committee is appointed in the declaration of insolvency and it may be composed of three or five members, with two alternating.
+The president is usually the biggest creditor but the other members should be chosen so as to represent the different classes of creditors.
+At the creditors' general meeting, changes to the composition of the committee may be proposed or the commission can be created, if it has not been appointed by the court.